jonathanwdev/petappKMP/README.md

-# PetAppKMP, A Kotlin Multiplatform Project - Android e Desktop
+# PetAppKMP
-### This project was created using Petfinder Apit - https://www.petfinder.com/developers/v2/docs/
+> A Kotlin Multiplatform Project - Android and Desktop

 ## Why KMP ?
-### Because with kmp you can share all of the core with multiple projects and interfaces easily.
+> Because with kmp you can share all of the core with multiple projects and interfaces easily.
 If you have a POS app, you can use the same core create your sales point in a customer selfcheckout, android and desktop with any interface.
 ![Project Architecture](screenshot/kmp_arch.png)

 ## Project Arch